seigler/joshua.seigler.net/site/posts/2025-05-15-tools-of-the-trade.md

 ---
 title: Tools of the trade
 slug: tools-of-the-trade
-description: Some dev tools I recommend
+description: Some dev tools I recommend.
 ---

 Everyone has different tools that they find especially effective.
 Here are some I have found with a few words about why I like them.